-Signed (pupil): Date:

 Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
-I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.
+I agree to the conditions set out above for Students using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

-Signed (parent/carer): Date:

-Appendix 5: Acceptable use agreement for staff, governors, volunteers and visitors
+Appendix 4: Acceptable use model agreement for staff, governors, volunteers and visitors